alxyng/tracer/readme.md

 `tracer-writer` consumes the topic `tracer/reading` and writes to PostgreSQL when a message is received.
 The schema for the database is attached at the bottom of this readme.
 For instructions on installing PostresSQL on Raspberry Pi, [click here](https://pimylifeup.com/raspberry-pi-postgresql/).

 The Grafana Dashboard pictured above is located in the root of the repo as [dashboard.json](dashboard.json).
-For instructions on installing Frafana on Raspberry Pi, [click here](https://grafana.com/tutorials/install-grafana-on-raspberry-pi/).
+For instructions on installing Grafana on Raspberry Pi, [click here](https://grafana.com/tutorials/install-grafana-on-raspberry-pi/).

 ## Installing